This article was updated on March 4, 2022

 - Open your restaurant doors

-Step 1: Build your restaurant business plan
+Step 1: Build your new restaurant business plan

 Before you leap into the world of hospitality entrepreneurship, you need a plan.
 Your restaurant business plan is a comprehensive document that details your vision and communicates precisely how your establishment will run and make a profit.